2021–22 Liga MX Femenil season: Aggregate table

 The aggregate table (the sum of points of both the Apertura 2021 and Clausura 2022 tournaments) was being used to determine seeds in the Campeón de Campeones.

-Campeón de Campeones
+Campeón de Campeonas

-On May 24, 2021, the Liga MX Owners Assembly made official the creation of the "Champion of Women's Champions", a tournament between the two winning teams of the season's tournaments made with the goal of premiering the best team in all the annual cycle of Mexican women's football.
+On May 24, 2021, the Liga MX Owners Assembly made official the creation of the Campeón de Campeonas ("Champion of Women's Champions"), a tournament between the two winning teams of the season's tournaments made with the goal of premiering the best team in all the annual cycle of Mexican women's football.

-Monterrey qualified for this tournament after being champion of the Apertura Tournament and played against Guadalajara, Clausura Tournament winner.
+Monterrey qualified for this tournament after winning the Apertura Tournament and played against Guadalajara, the Clausura Tournament winner.

 The first leg will be played on 27 May, and the second leg will be played on 30 May 2022.